auttenbergo/Algorithms/README.md

 # Regex To NFA Algorithm

-This branch has two codes, one for converting Regex to NFA second for simulating the NFA.<br/>
+This branch has two codes, one for converting Regex to NFA, second for simulating the NFA.<br/>

 # 1) Converting Regex to NFA:<br/>